holisticinfosec/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter7.md

     11 drwxr-xr-x 34 root            root            4.0K Sep 13 08:51 ..
     13 drwxr-x--- 21 nodegoat_docker nodegoat_docker 4.0K Sep 13 08:51 app

-An alternative to setting the non-root user in the `Dockerfile`, is to set it in the `docker-compose.yml`, providing the non-root user has been added to the image in the `Dockerfile`.
+An alternative to setting the non-root user in the `Dockerfile` is to set it in the `docker-compose.yml`, provided that the non-root user has been added to the image in the `Dockerfile`.
 In the case of NodeGoat, the mongo `Dockerfile` is maintained by DockerHub, and it adds a user called `mongodb`.
-Then in the NodeGoat projects `docker-compose.yml`, we just need to set the user, as seen on line 13 below:
+In the NodeGoat projects `docker-compose.yml`, we just need to set the user, as seen on line 13 below:

 {title="NodeGoat docker-compose.yml", linenos=on}
     version: "2.0"